-No comeback this time for Mladenovic
+No comeback this time for Kristina Mladenovic

 It also halted proceedings with Bacsinszky leading Mladenovic by a set.

-A three-hour delay ensued, the type that can so often change momentum in matches.
+A three-hour delay ensued -- the French Open is the lone grand slam without a roof, though that will finally change in 2020 -- the type that can so often switch momentum in matches.

 And sure enough Mladenovic -- who trailed Jennifer Brady 3-0 in the third set in the first round and a second American, Shelby Rogers, 5-2 in the third set in the third round -- temporarily lifted her game to lead 3-1 in the second.